 Watch your Facebook comments, shares, and likes.
 Topics with more engagement may deserve an in-depth article in the newsletter.

 Test image performance on Facebook before using the image in your newsletter.
 In the newsletter, in the alt text area of your image add a short description of the image.
 If people don’t have the auto populate images option on they’ll see what the description of the picture without seeing the actual picture.
 Many people never populate images on their emails, so this is a way to entice them.

 Post a teaser of your newsletter content on Facebook.
 MailChimp will do this from the setup dashboard, so you don’t even need to go to Facebook.
 MailChimp automatically populates the newsletter subject as the status update with a link to the web version of your newsletter.
 But you may want to create a longer status update to entice the reader to click on the link and open the newsletter.
 Add a subscription link for the newsletter, to the newsletter.
 Make the subscription link easy to find so your social media readers can subscribe easily.

-How have you successfully used Facebook to increase your newsletter subscriptions?
+How have you successfully used Facebook and email marketing together to increase your newsletter subscriptions?